FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 That's my understanding.

-That in other words, that there's different things here.
+In other words, there's different things here.

 That is some number of, not many, but like just a handful of minutes.